 - Living peaceably (Romans 12:18, Romans 14:19, Ephesians 4:3, 1 Thessalonians 4:9-13, Hebrews 12:14, James 3:17-18)

-If a video game, or video gaming in general, is negatively impacting your spiritual growth or hindering your Christian responsibilities, then you would do well hit the pause button (metaphorically), pray for wisdom, re-evaluate video gaming’s role in your life, and seek guidance from your pastor.
+If a video game is negatively impacting your spiritual growth or hindering your responsibilities, hit the pause button, pray for wisdom, and re-evaluate.

 The Takeaway

 Christians are to live sacrificially.
 We are slaves to Christ because we were called to be.
 He is good, and so are His commands.
-Yes, we are afforded wonderful freedoms as part of our union with Christ, but there are boundaries in place for our own good.
+Yes, we are afforded wonderful freedoms as part of our union with Christ, but there are boundaries in place for our own good and for the good of our Christian brothers and sisters.

-We must be sensible about what we let into our lives, and we must consider how it affects not only us, but those around us.
+We must be sensible about what we let into our lives.

 Balancing Liberty and Wisdom